 Step 3.
 Configure Firewall for Grafana.

-Grafana uses the port 3000 for Web Administration, as a consequence, the web interface may be inaccessible if you don’t open this port:
+Grafana uses port 3000 for Web Administration, as a consequence, the web interface may be inaccessible if you don’t open this port:

 sudo firewall-cmd --add-port=3000/tcp --permanent sudo firewall-cmd --reload